-The average "time-to-crime" for firearms traced by the ATF in 2017 was over nine years, so the idea that guns are often used in crimes of passion or impulsive actions right after purchase is not supported by anything other than anecdotal evidence.
-2
+The average time-to-crime for firearms traced by the BATFE in 2018 was nearly nine years, so the idea that guns are often used in crimes of passion or impulsive actions right after purchase is not supported by anything other than anecdotal evidence.

 There are few prosecutions of prohibited persons who attempt to buy a firearm from a dealer.
-Out of 112,090 total federal denials in 2017, there were 12 prosecutions.4
+Out of 112,090 total federal denials in 2017, there were 12 prosecutions.

 The waiting period mandated by the Brady Act of 1993 was only in effect until the National Instant Check System came online in 1998.

 Most gun-owners own more than one firearm and a waiting period could not possibly have an effect on those purchasing an additional firearm.
 First-time buyers seeking a firearm for self-defense would be affected by a waiting period that limits their ability to safeguard themselves and their loved ones.

 Waiting periods were once part of federal law, mandated by the Brady Handgun Violence Prevention Act of 1993 – but only until the National Instant Criminal Check (NICS) came online in 1998.
 The five-day waiting period mandated under the Brady Bill was replaced with the instant check system.

 While most checks are instant, the FBI actually has three days to complete the background check before the transfer can be proceed.
 The investigation can continue well past three days and, in cases in which the firearm was transferred after the three-day window, the case is referred to the Bureau of Alcohol, Tobacco, Firearms, and Explosives (BATFE) for retrieval of the firearm.